Posted by Julia Daniels | For Families, For Men, For Women, How to

 1. Gratitude helps you connect with others.

 How often do you actually say a meaningful thank you to someone?
 On a daily basis?
 What if changing this one thing could super-charge your day — and someone else’s?
-To get started create a simple gratitude list.
-This may include mentors, co-workers, children, spouses or significant others, and those in your community.
-Once you get started, you might actually find your gratitude list growing longer than your time!

 2. Gratitude rewires your brain to be healthier and happier.

 When you’re happy and healthy, it’s genuinely easier to accomplish goals.
 One study group consisting of people struggling with depression and anxiety agreed to a “gratitude writing intervention”.
-For those who participated, improvements in the medial prefrontal cortex of the brain were still visible three months later!

 The medial prefrontal cortex is the area of the brain responsible for long-term decision making and goal-setting.
 So if you’re stimulating positive responses, that will go a long way.

-The reward center of the brain also benefits from feelings of gratitude which stimulate the release of a “shot of dopamine” naturally but not excessively.
+The reward center of the brain also benefits from feelings of gratitude which stimulate the release of a “shot of dopamine” naturally – but not excessively.
 Learn how porn also affects the reward center of the brain but in a negative way.

 3. Gratitude reminds you to not sweat the small stuff.